-Edible Blooms launched on an eCommerce platform due to a tight, startup budget.
-Beginning with a simple website format, founder Kelly Jamieson has since switched to use eCommerce solutions and shopping cart software, Neto.
+Edible Blooms launched on an e-commerce platform due to a tight, startup budget.
+Beginning with a simple website format, founder Kelly Jamieson has since switched to use e-commerce solutions and shopping cart software platform.

-Using Neto to sell online, process payments and manage inventory across multiple sites, Kelly can manage almost all aspects of her business via one online dashboard.
-Since going live with Neto, Edible Blooms’ conversion rate increased by 20 per cent, and the average cart size has grown by $5.
+Using the platform to sell online, process payments and manage inventory across multiple sites, Kelly can manage almost all aspects of her business via one online dashboard.
+Since going live with its e-commerce platform, Edible Blooms’ conversion rate increased by 20 per cent, and the average cart size has grown by $5.

 Edible Blooms’ online strategy has kept their prices down and competitive with traditional florists.
 This approach has also meant that they haven’t brought in financial partners – meaning they own their business fully.